FEES (NON-COURSE RELATED)

 Some instruments are available for rent.
 Instruments are available only for use in SOMD classes and ensembles or when taking private lessons through the university.
 The fees vary and instruments must be returned at a predetermined date decided upon at the time of rental.
 Information is available from the Production Office and Instrument Room, room 175.

-For all scheduling of Beall Concert Hall, see the Director of Facilities, room 121G (541-346-5679).
-For regular or semi-regular classroom use for academic programs, chamber ensembles, and ensemble sectionals, see the Scheduling Coordinator Brooke Cagno, room 121F.
+For all schedule requests, including Beall Concert Hall, Tykeson Performance Hall, regular or semi-regular classroom use for academic programs, chamber ensembles, and ensemble sectionals, see the Scheduling Coordinator Brooke Cagno, room 121F.

 The Information Technology Team maintains Computer Lab space for use to students that have been granted access.
 This Lab space is limited and you should consider acquiring your own computer.
 Information about the Labs and other IT resources can be found on the SOMDIT Blog.
 This site also contains information you will need to request assistance and support from local IT staff.